|

 HENRI:

-Finnish and French form of English Henry, meaning "home-ruler."
+Finnish form of Latin Henricus, meaning "home-ruler."

 HENRIE:

-Variant of English Henry, meaning
+Variant spelling of English Henry, meaning

 "home-ruler."